 Short and sweet but something that acknowledges you know it’s not the normal course to take.

-Complement the filmmaker
+Compliment the filmmaker

 If the filmmaker is someone you’ve heard of and you’re a fan be sure to mention it.
 If you’ve seen some of the filmmaker’s previous works (and they’re not a name director) they will usually be impressed that you are a fan.
 I know some of it is just people sucking up but if you can help it, don’t lie.
 Writing these emails takes time and you should really only be doing it for projects you really want to work on so if you have to make up a reason to get in touch with the filmmaker it’s probably not worth your time or theirs.

-I don’t have many films that have been released yet but if someone wrote to me saying they backed me on kickstarter or watched a trailer for one of my projects and pointed out something they really liked about the visual style that would be enough for me to sit up and pay attention.
+I don’t have many films that have been released yet but if someone wrote to me saying they backed me on Kickstarter or watched a trailer for one of my projects and pointed out something they really liked about the visual style that would be enough for me to sit up and pay attention.